honggzb/honggzb/README.md

 - ✍️ A Self-taught Front-end developer
 - 💡 I like to explore new technologies and develop software solutions and quick hacks.
-- 🌱 In my free time, I pursue 3D graphics, AI and other cutting-edge technologies as hobbies/side hustles.
+- 🌱 In my free time, I pursue front end, AI and other cutting-edge technologies as hobbies/side hustles.
 - 📫 Personal website [link](https://my-portofolio-visualization.vercel.app/)
 - ✉️ You can shoot me an <a href="mailto:honggzb@gmail.com" target="_blank">email</a> !
 I'll try to respond as soon as I can.